 Prioritize customer service from day one.
-Let your new hires and existing staff know that your brand's core goal is to deliver a world-class customer experience.
+Let your customer support team know that your brand's core goal is to deliver a world-class customer experience.
 This way, they'll work towards the same goal — delighting customers.

 Train your staff regularly on how to be customer-centric.
 Provide direct feedback and give them the freedom to develop creative resolutions to customer issues.